falcosecurity/falcosidekick/README.md

 ## Description

-A simple daemon for enhancing available outputs for [Falco](https://sysdig.com/opensource/falco/).
-It takes a falco's event and forwards it to different outputs.
+A simple daemon for enhancing available outputs for [Falco](https://github.com/falcosecurity/falco).
+It takes a Falco's event and forwards it to different outputs.

 It works as a single endpoint for as many as you want `falco` instances :